microsoft/MLOpsPython/docs/canary_ab_deployment.md

 {Picture}

-Approvals!!!!!
+Check variables (aka image_name, model_name,)!!!!!
+Kubernetes Service Connection

 Manually run a pipeline builing scoring image.
 The result of the pipeline will be a registered Docker image in the ACR repository attached to the AML Service:

-The release pipeline will be triggered automatically and it will deploy the scroring imnage to the Kubernetes cluster.
+The release pipeline will be triggered automatically and it will deploy the scroring image to the Kubernetes cluster.

 4. Build a new Scoring Image.